 Canada Agriculture and Food Museum

-Barnyard Break – From Feb.
-28 to March 8, take in a wide variety of demonstrations, make some fascinating food discoveries, and visit the animals in the Museum’s barns.
-You can also explore Foodology to take in a wide variety of demonstrations that explore food science!
+Barnyard Break – From March 12 to 20, take in a wide variety of demonstrations, make some fascinating food discoveries, and visit the animals in the museum’s barns.
+There’s nothing better than a farm in the spring!

 Canada Aviation and Space Museum